ruhilmansi/factcheckenv/README.md

 **factcheckenv**

-an OpenEnv compliant reinforcement learning environment that simulates the workflow of a newsroom fact checker. the agent receives a viral claim, searches for evidence in a database and issues a verdict (TRUE, FALSE or MISLEADING). misinformation is a real problem in journalism and automated fact checking is an active area of research. this environment is designed around how real newsrooms approach claim verification like search, gather, analyze, decide.
+an OpenEnv compliant reinforcement learning environment that simulates the workflow of a newsroom fact checker. the agent receives a viral claim, searches for supporting or contradictory evidence and issues a final verdict: `TRUE`, `FALSE` or `MISLEADING`

+unlike many fact checking benchmarks that reduce the task to classification, this environment evaluates the full trajectory: search, retrieval, analysis and decision. it is designed to reflect how real newsrooms verify claims under step and evidence constraints

 **why this environment**

-most fact checking benchmarks hand the model a claim and ask for a label. that skips the hard part, the information retrieval. in a real newsroom, a journalist has to figure out what to search for, evaluate what comes back and then make a judgment call. this environment forces the agent to do all three.
+most fact checking benchmarks hand the model a claim and ask for a label. that skips the hardest part of real verification: deciding what to search, identifying useful evidence and knowing when the evidence is strong enough to justify a verdict.

-the agent gets penalized for wasting steps on bad searches, rewarded for finding relevant evidence and scored on whether the final verdict is correct. the reward function gives signal throughout the trajectory, not just at the end.
+this environment forces the agent to do all three. the agent is rewarded for useful retrieval, penalized for wasted steps and evaluated on both verdict accuracy and reasoning quality. that makes it a better fit for tool using RL agents than static classification benchmarks.

 **observation space**